apiflask/apiflask/README.md

 ## Relationship with Flask

 APIFlask is a thin wrapper on top of Flask.
-You only need to remember four differences (see *[Migrating from Flask](https://apiflask.com/migrating)* for more details):
+You only need to remember the following differences (see *[Migrating from Flask](https://apiflask.com/migrating)* for more details):

 - When creating an application instance, use `APIFlask` instead of `Flask`.
 - When creating a blueprint instance, use `APIBlueprint` instead of `Blueprint`.